 A key role of the Office is to handle complaints about public authorities and anyone with a disability has an equal opportunity to make a complaint.
 Where necessary, the complaint process is modified to meet the needs of a person with a disability.
-This includes meeting people outside the Office and modifying communication strategies, for example, by using a translator (such as the National Relay Service or Auslan) where required.
+This includes meeting people outside the Office and modifying communication strategies, for example, by using a translator (such as the National Relay Service or Auslan interpreter) where required.
+Information on reviews of decisions in relation to complaints to the Ombudsman and making a complaint about the Ombudsman's other services is accessible from the website and is available in alternative formats.

-Outcome 6: People with disabilities have the same opportunities as other people to participate in any public consultation by a public authority.
+Outcome 6: People with a disability have the same opportunities as other people to participate in any public consultation by the Office.

 Staff and members of the public with a disability have an equal opportunity to participate in any consultation process.
+In 2014-15 the Office undertook consultation on the development of its 2015-2020 DAIP, which included feedback from staff with a disability and inviting comment from the public.
 Most consultation is handled electronically, and the website meets disability access requirements.
-Documents can be made available in alternative formats to meet the needs of people with disabilities.
+Documents can be made available in alternative formats to meet the needs of people with a disability.

-Outcome 7: People with disabilities have the same opportunities as other people to obtain and maintain employment with the public authority.
+Outcome 7: People with a disability have the same opportunities as other people to obtain and maintain employment with the Office.

-The Office's accommodation, building and facilities provide access for people with disabilities, including lifts and walkways that accommodate wheelchairs and feature braille on the access buttons.
+The Office's accommodation, building and facilities provide access for people with a disability, including lifts and walkways that accommodate wheelchairs and feature braille on the access buttons.
 Accessible and ambulant toilets are located on all floors used by the Office.
 The Office also provides suitable equipment to enable employees with vision impairments to access electronic information.
-People with disabilities are encouraged to apply for positions in the Office and recruitment processes are modified as required to enable people with disabilities to have the same opportunity as other people to compete on merit for advertised positions.
+People with a disability are encouraged to apply for positions in the Office and recruitment processes are modified as required to enable people with a disability to have the same opportunity as other people to compete on merit for advertised positions.
 Appropriate modifications are made to the duties undertaken, hours of work and/or equipment required to enable employees with disabilities, or who acquire a disability, to maintain productive employment with the Office.